Bhavin-Pathak/atmos-alert/README.md

 # 🌤️ Atmos alert weather app

-A modern, responsive weather application built with React that provides current weather conditions and forecasts using the OpenWeatherMap API.
+**Atmos-alert** a modern, responsive weather application built with React that provides current weather conditions and forecasts using the OpenWeatherMap API.

 ![Weather App Screenshot](preview/image.png)